LCC-CIT/CS295N-CourseMaterials/Notes/HowToSetUpLocalMySQLDatabase.md

 - Choose version 8.0.44 of MySQL Server.
 - Accept all the default configuration settings in the install dialogs.

+**Notes:**

-Note: The latest LTS version of the Community Edition of MySQL Server is 8.4.8, but it is not fully compatible with the Community Edition of MySQL Workbench.
+- The latest LTS version of the Community Edition of MySQL Server is 8.4.8, but it is not fully compatible with the Community Edition of MySQL Workbench.
+- These instructions were tested on Windows 11, but should also work on Windows 10 and with minor changes on MacOS.